leereyno/fabric_monitor/README.md

 # Overview
 Shell script and MySQL/MariaDB database to help track the status of IB/OPA ports on compute nodes.

-This is not a replacement for the various infiniband troubleshooting tools:
+There is nothing here that can't be obtained from the various infiniband troubleshooting tools:

 https://linux.die.net/man/8/infiniband-diags

-The purpose of this code is to put what each system thinks is its connection state into a database that can be easily queried.
+The purpose of this code is to put this information into a database that can be easily queried.

 This is a quick and dirty project created in a couple of hours to help solve specific problems we're having with our IB fabric, so don't laugh too hard at the code.

 ## Caveats

-The systems you run this on need to have the MySQL/MariaDB client package installed
+The system you run this on needs to have the MySQL/MariaDB client packages installed

 ## Missing File